cdapio/cdap/cdap-docs/admin-manual/source/installation/packages.rst

 Cloudera Manager (CDH), Apache Ambari (HDP), and MapR distributions should be installed with our other :ref:`distribution instructions <installation-index>`.

-- As CDAP depends on HDFS, YARN, HBase, ZooKeeper, and (optionally) Hive and Spark, it must be placed on cluster host(s) with full client configurations for these dependent services.
+- As CDAP depends on HDFS, YARN, HBase, ZooKeeper, and (optionally) Hive and Spark, it must be installed on cluster host(s) with full client configurations for these dependent services.

 - The CDAP Master Service must be co-located on a cluster host with an HDFS client, a YARN